Skip to content

 The Board

-Every project has a board.
-The board displays your issues as cards organized into columns by status — a classic kanban layout that makes the state of your work visible at a glance.
+The Board is a kanban view of any Version or Milestone — issues laid out as cards in columns organized by status.
 Drag a card between columns to update its status, and the board reflects progress in real time.

 The Kanban Board on macOS